 Our Dota Auto Chess positioning guide breaks down how to position your pieces to get the most out of them.

-Dota Auto Chess is a complex mode as there’s a lot to take in and master.
-You’ve got all sorts of pieces, with all sorts of skills and abilities, which can be combine to form stronger pieces.
-Slap more units on the board and you’ll earn a race bonuses, oh, and you’ll need to harbour a thriving economy and keep an eye on your courier level - you get the picture.
+Dota's Auto Chess game mode is a complex beast as there are a lot of mechanics to take in and master.
+You've got all sorts of pieces, with many different skills and abilities, which can combine to form stronger pieces.
+Slap more units on the board and you'll earn race bonuses, oh, and you'll need to harbour a thriving economy and keep an eye on your courier level too - you get the picture.

 Manage to get the hang of all this and you’ll likely do alright in the world of Auto Chess, but there’s one crucial element which many players forget about.
 It’s called Auto “Chess” for a reason, and as pieces move around on a chess board you’ll want to position them in smart ways to overcome your opponents and make the most of your units.

 Positioning your pieces is something that's easily overlooked, but is perhaps one of the most important aspects of Auto Chess.
 Below we’ll take you through the basics of positioning your pieces and provide a smattering of general advice too.

 If there’s anything we’re missing from this don’t be afraid to let us know in the comments section below, and we'll cover it in the next update.

 Dota Auto Chess: Basics of Positioning